-Patti Santelle and Zaara Bajwa Nazir Named to Executive Committee of Rutgers Law Alumnae Network
+Patti Santelle Named to Executive Committee of Rutgers Law Alumnae Network

-White and Williams is pleased to announce that Managing Partner Patti Santelle and Associate Zaara Bajwa Nazir have been appointed to the Executive Committee of the newly established Rutgers Law Alumnae Network.
+White and Williams is pleased to announce that Patti Santelle has been appointed to the Executive Committee of the newly established Rutgers Law Alumnae Network.

 The network’s mission is to bring together alumnae from both law schools to support each other as well as current law school students.
 The Alumnae Network has an executive committee of 22 alumnae.
 Santelle is one of the first Co-Chairs of the Committee.